caitaozhan/stress/README.md

 # Introduction
-This is a simple and naive performance testing tool, derived from my workflow (need python3 and numpy).
+This is a simple and naive performance testing tool, derived from my workflow that heavily uses Python3 and Numpy.
 The testing is not comprehensive, but I think it is a good enough estimation.

 # Test CPU Performance
-Stress all kinds of CPU mainly by matrix multiplication.
+Stress all kinds of CPU mainly by small matrix multiplication (I observe that small matrix multipliaction in Numpy only uses single core, while large matrix multiplication uses multi-core).
 Just run the following in the terminal:

 **python3 stress.py -t 1 2 4 6 8 12 16**